sezgindev/travel_app/README.md

-# travel_app
+# Travel App

 A new Flutter application.
+This app is ui content for now.

+User Login
+User Register
+Home Page
+Profile Page
+Detail Page

+I used Getx package for state managament.

 ## Getting Started